acntech/easycontainers/README.md

 ## Roadmap
 - [ ] Add support for Kubernetes Jobs as a container runtime.
+- [ ] Add conditional wait strategies for containers - similar to Testcontainers, see [here](https://java.testcontainers.org/features/startup_and_waits/).
 - [ ] Add specific container implementations for popular databases and services.
 - [ ] Convert all tests to use [Testcontainers](https://testcontainers.com/) - using either the official [K3s module](https://java.testcontainers.org/modules/k3s/), or the community contributed [KinD module](https://testcontainers.com/modules/kindcontainer/).